-PortAventura lies in Spain, where it can get scorching hot during summer time.
+PortAventura lies in Spain, so it can get scorching hot during summer time.
 That’s why the park offers three great water rides.
-The most refreshing ride is Tutuki Splash, a spill water at the Polynesian section of the park.
+The most refreshing ride is Tutuki Splash, a shoot-the-chutes in the Polynesian section of the park.
 The tropical ambience is nice, but the ride isn’t themed that elaborately.
-The same goes for Silver River Flume: this log flume is fun and surprisingly long, but there’s hardly any theming during the actual ride.
-Luckily, the third water attraction boasts a quite impressive theme: Grand Canyon Rapids is beautiful to look at and fun to ride as well.
+The same goes for Silver River Flume: this log flume is wet and surprisingly long, but there’s hardly any theming during the actual ride.
+Luckily, the third water attraction boasts a quite impressive theme: Grand Canyon Rapids is beautiful to look at and it’s fun to ride.
 This is a fast (but rather short) rapid river, hidden in the red canyons of the park’s Far West section.
 Great ride.

-Yes, it definitely is.
+Yes, this park is worth a visit.
 PortAventura World is a famous holiday destination and I can clearly see why.
 We filled three full days at PortAventura Park and we weren’t bored for a single minute.
 However, if you’re visiting during the peak of European school holidays, you’d better prepare for long lines.
-Unfortunately, queue-jumping seems like some kind of national sport here in Spain.
+Unfortunately, operations are poor and queue-jumping seems a national sport here in Spain.
 So if you don’t like slow-moving lines and if you get easily agitated by these line-cutting people, the purchase of an Express Pass might be your best bet.
 PortAventura is an awesome place, so don’t let these disturbing theme park habits ruin your stay.

-Would you like to experience Furius Baco’s painful rattle?
+Have you experienced Furius Baco’s painful rattle?
 Interested in Shambhala, one of Europe’s very best roller coasters?
 Is Templo del Fuego really the best attraction this park has to offer?
 Share your opinion in the comments section at the bottom of this page.